 Server and Service Monitoring with TICK

 In this article, I would like to consider a tool that allows you to facilitate the work of the system administrator and make monitoring client servers more cost-effective and resultative.
 The overview will be helpful for System administrators, DevOps specialists, customers who cooperate with IT services, developers.
+If you are interested in similar things, also take a look on the article about Electronic Health Records.

 But we successfully use TICK Stack.
 It is a free program, easy to use and flexible in set up, with an aggregation mechanism and convenient individual selection features.
 And as need simple functions to handle our routine, we don't require complex and expensive solutions.